lun-lun-lun-lun/demolish/proposal.md

 # CS30 Major Project

 ## Description
-Voxel destruction physics for Roblox, written in TypeScript.
+Voxel destruction physics for Roblox, written in TypeScript, using Octrees to subdivide parts and partition space.

 ## Needs To Have
 - Octrees for spatial partitioning in the Broad Phase